-Ace has been eating pre-prepared raw dog food patties for the last couple of weeks.
-Although these patties are a convenient way to feed my dog raw food at home, they’re not so convenient for traveling.
+I feed my dog Ace a pre-made raw dog food brand, Darwin’s.
+These patties are a convenient way to feed my dog raw food at home, and they’re pretty easy to pack for traveling as well.

 Ace and I drove five hours to visit my parents in Wisconsin last weekend.
 I did not want to risk packing his frozen raw dog food patties in a cooler, so I had to think of something else.